Here’s part two of my series on how to take sharp photos—with more tips on keeping your camera steady.

 - DOF is very shallow at wide apertures, and this can be vital for some pictures—portraits, for example, where you want the background out of focus.

 So, is it better to choose prime lenses or zoom lenses?
 Let’s have a look at zoom lenses first.
-Zoom lenses are very convenient and have some clear advantages.
-From my point of view, the main advantages are:
+Zoom lenses are convenient and have some clear advantages:

 - You can frame your picture in many different ways from the same spot.

-Like many photographers, I use a zoom for my walkabout lens—a lens I can take with me to the mountains and fields or for a casual stroll, and use for many types of photos.
-I usually use my full frame Canon 5D Mark 11 and for this I have a Tamron 28-75mm SP zoom lens.
+Like many photographers, I use a zoom for my walkabout lens—a lens I can take with me to the mountains and fields or for a casual strolls.
+I usually use my full frame Canon 5D Mark II, and for this I have a Tamron 28–75mm SP zoom lens.
 This is a fine lens, especially when price is a consideration.

 However, if you’re interested in super-sharp photos, it’s worth having a look at prime lenses.
 Prime lenses have a lot going for them: